nelled/fixation-experiment/README.md

 * Run *ptb3-matlab* as superuser to avoid bugs.

 ## Short description
 The experiment presents a series of pictures to the subject and tracks its eye movement.
 On fixation points, a Gaussian, Laplacian or no filter are applied to the area around the fixation point, until another fixation point is detected or 5 seconds have passed.
 Eye movements are recorded, as are fixation points.
-Short eye movements are considered as saccadic and do not change the fixation point - longer distances chane the fixation points.
+Short eye movements are considered as saccadic and do not change the fixation point - longer distances change the fixation points.